lwgover/Teaching/1/README.md

 3. right click on adam, and run the introduce function
 4. you should get a terminal pop up that says "Hi Lucas, I'm Adam"
 ```
+9. Now you're going to make a third class called `SuperHero` which will extend Person
+Think of extend like it's saying: "SuperHero is a type of person, who can do everything a person can, and more."

+10. SuperHero will have a field called heroName, which is their super hero alias. create this field.
+11. Now you're going to make the constructor.
+This will take two arguments `(String name, String heroName)`.
+Fill in the constructor. <br> *note: you should not have the line `this.name=name` in this constructor.
+Because SuperHero inherits from Person, you should figure out how to use `super()` to initialize name.
+12. Override the introduce functions to print the hero's HeroName, not their person name.
+Make sure to add `@Override` above the functions to denote that you are changing what the function typically does.
+13. Testing: make a SuperHero object for Spiderman.
+what happens when you run `getName()` even though you never wrote a getName function?
+make a person object.
+Can you introduce a person to a hero? what about a hero to a person.<br><br>
+##🤖 Math 2: The squeakuel
+Java has a class called math that is automatically imported into every project you make.
+To learn the difference between static and non-static variables and functions, we're going to make our own.